 - FreeOTP Authenticator

 - Authenticator Plus

 - Protectimus Smart OTP

 Banks offer deposit boxes for important documents and other valuables to be stored safely.
-You will need to find out with which bank(s) the deceased person banked with and can then request the bank to provide details on the formal process by using the simplyEstate Notify Tool in Step 12 – Notify Relevant Government Departments, Companies and Organisations.
+You will need to find out with which bank(s) the deceased person banked with and can then request the bank to provide details on the formal process by using the simplyEstate Notify Tool in Step 12 – Notify Government Departments & Service Providers of the Death.

 If the deceased person used an Accountant, the firm may also hold important documents.
 You will need to find out with which Accounting Firm the deceased person dealt with and request for the details on the formal process to access the documents.

 Look for a tax return or invoice and check whether it states the details of an Accountant who prepared and lodged the documents.